 Try: Turmeric is featured heavily in Indian and Southeast Asian cooking.
 You can also use it in salad dressings, soups, or your own anti-inflammation tonics and smoothies.

 Need to know: Turmeric contains oxalate.
 When consumed in high doses, oxalate may contribute to kidney stones.
 Also, not all commercial turmeric powders are pure.
 Some may have additives that aren’t as beneficial.

 Garlic isn’t only delicious — it may reduce inflammation from joint pain.
 That’s thanks to the anti-inflammatory sulfur compounds found in garlic.

 Garlic is part of the genus Allium, which is known for its production of organosulfur compounds.
-When extracted and isolated, these compounds have a broad spectrum of benefits against microbial infections.
-They also promote heart health, fight cancer, and ease inflammation.
+When extracted and isolated, these compounds have a

 - helps maintain a healthy heart